MatejKovacic/fido2luks-extended/README.md

 - The aforementioned salt (which should be random and different for each LUKS volume).
 - Some settings such as whether to require a PIN or presence verification (usually physically touching the USB key).

-Check out the scripts in the examples/ directory to see how to generate your own credentials and secrets.
-See also the `fido2-cred(1)` and `fido2-assert(1)` manpages for more details.

 ## Credits and license

 Original [`fido2luks`](https://github.com/bertogg/fido2luks) script was written by Alberto Garcia. `fido2luks-extended` with Plymouth bootsplash integration, multilingual support, support for managing debug messages, countdown for confirming physical presence, support for all usable SystemD/FIDO2 token records from the LUKS2 header and some security hardening was writen by Matej Kovačič.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.